opalmedapps/docs/docs/code_review.md

 ### How to assign a code review

-Merge request needs to be approved by at least one `maintainer` and on `developer`.
+Merge request needs to be approved by at least one `maintainer` and one `developer`.

 * You must use the merge request template established for the given project.
 * Assign one `maintainer` to review your merge request.
 * Assign one `developer` to review your merge request.
-* Once both reviews are approved, assign a thirst reviewer to double check the merge request.
+* Once both reviews are approved, assign a third reviewer to double check the merge request.
 This is a good opportunity to have a dev learn about a lesser known part of the project.
 * Try to have a small and shortly reviewable merge request.
 Should you anticipate lots of code changes, you can use an assembly branch to trigger multiple smaller code reviews.
-The assembly branch can be merged to staging/dev.
+The assembly/integration branch can be merged to staging/dev. ([Explanation of assembly/integration](https://remarkablemark.org/blog/2021/03/08/git-integration-branch-workflow/))

 ### Code review process

 * Code review should not wait more than 48 hours to be started, business hours only.
 Weekend and holidays are excluded.
 * Every developer should dedicate time each day for code review (1-2 hours).
-* Reviewers should mention in scrum or whoever asking them to review if they have too many codes review
+* Reviewers should mention in scrum or to whoever is asking them to review if they have too many code reviews
 * Maintainers and owners are responsible to monitor the amount of code review of the project assigned to them.
-* When writing comment(s) use the `start a review` options.
-This will send an email once the review is ready and not an email for each comments:
+* When writing comment(s) use the `start a review`/`add to review` options.
+This will send an email once the review is ready and not an email for each comment (see [GitLab documentation on this feature](https://docs.gitlab.com/ee/user/project/merge_requests/reviews/))
 * Thread can only be resolved by the reviewer who opens it.

-> Reference to Gitlab feature: https://docs.gitlab.com/ee/user/project/merge_requests/reviews/

 ## Resources